jeeliz/jetsonjs/README.md

 This part is not mandatory: you can use JetsonJS to run JavaScript/WebGL code on the Jetson without linking it to an external web application.
 For example if the jetson is directly pluggued to an HDMI display.

-There is no buffering : if a value is sent from the Jetson when the user is not connected, this value will be lost.
+There is no buffering: if a value is sent from the Jetson when the user is not connected, this value will be lost.
 We would rather drop some values than introducing a latency.
 The [test application](/test/index.html), served statically by the NodeJS server on port 3000 show how to connect externally to the Jetson websocket server and read the values :
 ```javascript
 var socket=new WebSocket('ws://'+jetsonIP+':8888') //port hould be server.serviceExtWSPort in settings.js